-Our 19th biennial conference will gather July 30-August 2, 2015, at the Snowbird Conference Complex.
+Our 19th biennial conference was held July 30-August 2, 2015, at the Snowbird Conference Complex.

 An edited volume based in our research is published biennially by the Taylor and Francis Group.
 Many past volumes are still available through our sponsors.
 Search capabilities and essays from past volumes are available in "Communication and Mass Media Complete," a product of EBSCO.
 A comprehensive Table of Contents for all past conferences is available on this website.